interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-7-GPU-Particle-Systems.md

 }
 ```

-The final element that we need are an interface to change the ```uVel``` uniform parameter, and then a button to reset the particles by resetting the feedback.
+The final elements that we need are an interface to change the ```uVel``` uniform parameter, and a button to reset the particles by resetting the feedback.

 In the example, we created a 2D slider for the XY velocity of the particles and a slider for the Z velocity.
 You can experiment with other kinds of sliders and buttons, as long as you reference the channel values in the first three values of the ```uVel``` uniform on the 'Vectors 1' page of the 'GLSL TOP' parameters.